webpack-contrib/url-loader/README.md

 }
 ```

-The fallback loader will recieve the same configuration options as the url-loader.
+The fallback loader will receive the same configuration options as url-loader.

-Example: To set the quality option of the responsive-loader above use:
+For example, to set the quality option of a responsive-loader above use:

 ```js
 {